-With different brands producing their very own workhorses, it’s easy for a guitar player to be confused on which one to get.
+With different brands producing their very own workhorses, it’s easy for a guitar player to be confused about which one to get.

-Each guitar has its own distinct character which makes it unique and stand out from the rest.
+Each guitar has its own distinct character which makes it unique and stands out from the rest.

-One of the most common dilemma a guitarist faces is to choose between an old but classic model from a modern one with innovative features.
+One of the most common dilemma a guitarist faces is choosing between an old but classic model from a modern one with innovative features.

 15% Off Today